puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 This guide is intended for anyone who needs to update their Puppet code in preparation for an upgrade from Puppet 3 to Puppet 4.
 It provides an opinionated workflow that uses Git to make changes in a controlled and testable manner.
 This workflow should be used in conjunction with an automated catalog diffing tool or static analysis tool.

-For purposes of this guide we'll use the `catalog_preview` module to produce difference data and the `preview_report` tool to present it in an easier to read format.
+For purposes of this guide we'll use the `catalog_preview` module to produce difference data and the `preview_report` module to present it in an easier to read format.

 ## Prerequisites

-This workflow assumes that you are currently running at least Puppet 3.8, have complete access to the Puppet code base, and have the ability to create new branches and deploy them as environments to a Puppet master on which you will run your tests.
+This workflow assumes you are currently running at least Puppet 3.8, have complete access to the Puppet code base, and have the ability to create new branches and deploy them as environments to a Puppet master on which you will run your tests.

 ## Preparation

 ### 1. Create your working branch

-Start by creating a branch off of the `production` branch in your control repository.
-Name the new branch something along the lines of `future_production` (This is what the catalog preview tool assumes).
+Start by creating a branch from the `production` branch in your control repository.
+Name the new branch something along the lines of `future_production` (This is what the catalog preview module assumes).
 This will be the branch in which you will do most of your work.

 ```
 git checkout production